SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 # Introduction to collections

 A collection is an object in programming that *groups multiple elements into a single unit*.
-A collection is comparable to a container that can hold various items.
+It's comparable to a container that can hold various items.
 A collection has an underlying data structure that is used to *store*, *manipulate*, and *retrieve* aggregate data in an *efficient manner*.
-When collections are used, readability and maintenance of code are enhanced.
+When collections are used, readability and maintenance of the code are enhanced.

 # Collections in Scala